-A powerful advocate of women's rights, Harley's hiring of an all-women design team was groundbreaking, controversial, and extremely successful.
+A powerful advocate of women's rights, Harley's hiring of the first prominent all-female design team in America's business world was groundbreaking, controversial, and extremely successful.
 The "Damsels of Design" was a fitting term the media adopted.
-Earl's departure from G.M. marked the departure of women from positions of power and influence in the automobile design profession for decades to follow.
+Earl's departure from G.M. marked the departure of women from positions of power and influence in Detroit's auto world for decades to follow.

 Outrageous and wildly popular, Earl’s tailfins are an instantly recognizable icon synonymous with one of the most beloved decades in American history, the 1950s.
 Many detractors believed they were impractical, but sales statistics proved otherwise and that is why literally every major auto maker in the world, by 1959, had copied the idea and built their cars with variations of the fin streamlining the tail ends of all their automobiles, too.

 One of the 20th century’s greatest untold stories is the true genesis of the Corvette and Harley Earl’s role as its visionary designer and inventor.
 Coupling Chevrolet’s greatly enlarged manufacturing program with GM's unparalleled resources, Earl created one of the most enduring popular sports cars of all time (now over 60 years old!).